Maui Scuba Diving Fish Guide

 This graceful member of the Eagle Ray family tends to prefer ocean temperatures of 75 – 81 degrees Fahrenheit, making Hawaiʻi an attractive area to frequent.
 Their lateral diamond-shaped bodies include several venomous barbs at the base of their long tails, and they have beautiful white dots on their heads and wings.
 Due to overfishing, they have been listed on the IUCN Red List as near threatened, mainly in Southeast Asia and Africa.

 They forage in the sandy bottom for crustaceans and mollusks.
 Their predators are mainly sharks.
-Since the females mature eggs within and give birth to live pups, sharks have been seen following pregnant females and feeding on the newly born eagle ray pups.
+Since the females give birth to live pups, sharks follow pregnant females and feed on the newly born eagle ray pups.

 Manō